hemavenkat8642/Image-based_Product_Search_ReactJs_Application/README.md

 ## Demo

-A live demo of the application can be found [here](https://drive.google.com/file/d/1LEHAu19D8pKVHA96f95loDWfafHJfeBf/view?usp=sharing).
+A live demo of the application can be found [here](https://regal-nasturtium-2ce0cd.netlify.app/)

+## Video Walkthrough

+For a visual demonstration of the application in action, please watch the walkthrough video [here](https://drive.google.com/file/d/1LEHAu19D8pKVHA96f95loDWfafHJfeBf/view?usp=sharing).

 ## Features